Ausable Chasm ... comprised of Rainbow, Horseshoe and Lower Horseshoe Falls

 The trail map available at the welcome center notes seven (7) waterfalls, only two (2) of them named, Rainbow and Horseshoe.
 A large table relief map on display there also names Lower Horseshoe Falls.
 We asked a clerk at the registration desk which one this was on the trail map and she didn't seem to know it existed.
 She asked a second clerk who likewise was clueless.
 Neither of them seemed to know how many falls were at the site or where they were.

 We were only interested in the waterfalls and none of the other attractions here.
-Since you can see the three main falls from the Route 9 bridge, paying the fee will only moderately enhance your views.
-The other four falls are not marked on the trail and we didn't view them.
+Since you can see Rainbow, Horseshoe and Lower Horseshow from the Route 9 bridge, paying the fee will only moderately enhance your views.
+The other four falls are not marked on the trail and we didn't view them even from the trail.
 In addition, since the staff couldn't answer some pretty basic questions, we were left wondering about the effectiveness of their training program.

-Also, our pictures of Rainbow Falls, the biggest waterfall attraction there had water coming from the hydro facility but not over the falls themselves.
+Our original pictures of Rainbow Falls, the biggest waterfall attraction there had water coming from the hydro facility but not over the falls themselves.
 We called the facility to inquire about this a couple of months after our visit and it was explained that there is a dam upstream operated by the New York State Gas and Electric Company.
 They basically control the river.
-Apparently water does routinely flow over these falls.
 Since we had just left Alice Falls where there was a significant amount of water flowing over it, we can only assume that they were diverting water to the hydro plant for production.
 Given the reduced flow due to summer conditions, there apparently wasn't enough water to support both the hydro production and the waterfall!
+We did return the spring after our first visit and got pictures from the bridge of water coming over Rainbow Falls.

 Our timing, both relative to the river level tour and the lack of water at Rainbow Falls, caused us to leave this facility quite disappointed.
 If you go there to see waterfalls, time it better than we did!
 If you want to see the falls from ground level, pay the $26.
 If you don't, simply view them from the bridge.

-The Ausable River empties into Lake Champlain in the town of Peru.
+The West Branch of the Ausable River merges with the east branch a few miles uptream from here in Au Sable Forks.
+The combined Ausable River empties into Lake Champlain in the town of Peru.

 Hover on any of the thumbnails to see an enlarged image